SamEThibault/meta-pe-prep/Systems/systems_design.md

 - We divide data across multiple nodes based on a shard key (user ID, for ex)
 - Horizontal Scaling: each node stores a subset of data

+Distributed Locks:
+- Sometimes, nodes need exclusive access to a resource that is shared across a range of servers
+- Distributed locks can be used to ensure exclusive access across the horizontal servers (can use Redis or Zookeeper for this)
+- A node would set a resource's value to "locked" while it's in use, then later it unlocks it

+Consistency:
+- Most of the time, data can be "eventually consistent", meaning there can be a period of time where some data is stale
+- Banking systems and such need strong consistency, which means you have to keep this in mind when caching stuff that other processes access

+Specialized Searches and Indexing:
+- Many database services allow multiple indexes for each object, ElasticSearch is usually used.

 There's both local and global caching with distributed systems:
 - Local: Redis, on a single node
 - Global: CDNs like Cloudflare that service multiple nodes